EliaFantini/2D-Priors-for-3D-human-reconstruction/README.md

 - [x] Multimodal learning with Domain Experts (we now support CLIP, DPT) fusion
 ### 1. Environment Configuration

-To setup the python environment used in this project, please follow the folloing steps:
+To setup the python environment used in this project, please follow the following steps:
 ```
 conda create -n 2d3d python=3.8
 conda activate 2d3d